HTR-United/dahncorpus/data/batch-04/README.md

-# Images from the folder "Extra_data"
+# Images from the folder "batch-04"

 | Page | Link NAKALA |
 | - | - |